NCBI-Codeathons/Domain_HMM_Boundaries/ProgressReport.md

 # Progress report for domain searching group

+**Day 2**
+**Progress 11/5/19**

+1. converting 950 completed runs to appropriate format for group 1 and index group (Migun, Eneida, Wynn, David)

+**Completed?
+What was sent?**

+2. basic analysis on output from initial pipeline (e.g., domains per contig, clusters of domain content) (Migun)

+**Migun has generated some scripts to run basic analysis and deposited in the `post_analysis` directory on the repo.**

+**Also in this directory is a Jupyter notebook, which allows a user to visualize some of the outputs.**

+3. completing run on 3000 proteins from v1 using current pipeline (Ward)

+4. creating a scalable solution to do a larger dataset for proteins (Tom and Ward)

+5. creating a scalable solution to do a large dataset of raw data (non-assembled reads/contigs) using kmers (Anderson, Migun, David)

+   -Migun has tried RPS-BLAST on contigs, and it takes too long to run.

+**Day 1**
 *Progress 11/4/19*

 -- Useful for shared files: Cloud Storage buckets -- [https://cloud.google.com/storage/docs/creating-buckets](https://cloud.google.com/storage/docs/creating-buckets)

 0. Put everything on the cloud instance.